Holding-Space/SigmaSight/README.md

 ```bash
 python SigmaSight.py
 ```

+**Main Menu**

-Main Menu - There will be various graphs which will display data on the company.
+There will be various graphs which will display data on the company.
 Scroll down to view more charts.

+**Sidebar**

-Sidebar - Enter your ticker and press update, data will update after a sec.
+Enter your ticker and press update, data will update after a sec.
 Scroll in the sidebar to see various data like: Piotroski Score, Margins & Growth, Balance and Company Value data.

+**Watchlist**

-Watchlist - Input a ticker and press add to watchlist to do that.
+Input a ticker and press add to watchlist to do that.
 To update the dip finder just close and reopen the watchlist.
 ## Screenshots 📸
 ![Main view](https://i.imgur.com/7QevEh9.png)